What is FinOps?

 Improved resource planning

-Effective planning and budgeting depends on a foreknowledge of what resources an organisation will need, and when.
-Historical data analysis through FinOps helps businesses better forecast resource usage, for more efficient planning.
+Effective planning and budgeting depend on a foreknowledge of what resources an organisation will need and when.
+Historical data analysis through FinOps helps businesses better forecast resource usage, for more-efficient planning.
+Budgeting should be detailed and combined across multiple vendors and resources and provide an awareness of where the organisation is in relation to their goals and forecasts.

-As FinOps is largely dependent on personal ownership and commitment, it relies heavily on self-governing behaviour to promote accountability and business agility.
+As FinOps is largely dependent on team ownership and commitment, it relies heavily on self-governing behaviour to promote accountability and business agility.
 With this in mind, FinOps is built on several core principles.

 Business-value based decisions